Ztifitz/Final-Project/README.md

 ### Web Application Dashboard

-The dashboard will have a summary of our project.
+The web application dashboard will have a summary of our project.
 The user will be able to choose which machine learning model to use to predict AAPL’s stock price and then will get the result.

 The user will receive a small summary describing the accuracy of the model and a graph showing the predicted results.